KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/27-labyrinth-maze.md

     The winding route is not deception but process.
 It represents the soul's Non-Linear growth—turning, returning, and integrating.
 There are no veracious dead ends, only perceived ones.
 Each turn is a hinge (Recursive Hinge) revealing another angle of the same whole.

 * **The Center (Synthesis):**
-    The goal and heart of the Labyrinth—the state of Integrated Self (Deep Self / Mind), the Holy of Holies, the Theonic stillpoint.
+    The goal and heart of the Labyrinth—the state of Integrated Self (L₃ (DS / DM: Archeus / Noeüs)), the Holy of Holies, the Theonic stillpoint.
 Arrival brings revelation and Aionic stillness.

-* **The Minotaur / Guardian (Inverse Deep Self / Mind – Fractus / Mortus):**
+* **The Minotaur / Guardian (IL₃ (IDS / IDM: Fractus / Mortus)):**
     The unintegrated complex or Shadow Self dwelling at the center.
 It is not an external beast but the embodiment of unassimilated patterns.
 Confrontation and transformation of this entity mark the completion of initiation.

 * **The Thread of Ariadne (Nexus / Resonant Fidelity):**
     The guiding lifeline linking the seeker to Source—trust, intuition, or sacred teaching that keeps orientation within recursion.
 The seeker who maintains the Thread never becomes lost.

 * **The Return (Resonant Return):**
     Completion requires outward traversal.
-Having reached synthesis, the initiate retraces the spiral to bring Centropic wisdom into the ordinary world (Superficial Self / Mind), transmuting the outer Labyrinth of life.
+Having reached synthesis, the initiate retraces the spiral to bring Centropic wisdom into the ordinary world (L₂ (SS / SM: Anthra / Nousa)), transmuting the outer Labyrinth of life.

 ---